Also see Most Charismatics Are Closet Cessationists

 Here’s a Bethel youth pastor who says Jesus apologized to him and asked for forgiveness.
 That previous sentence is so ridiculous that I had a tough time typing it.
 Yet here we are.
 He is either making up the entire experience or he was visited by a demon and thinks it was Jesus.
 Either way, that’s really bad.
 And Bethel put this up on their own site, so they obviously support it.

 Their youth ministry is demonic, coaching kids to interact with alleged angels.
 This may be the creepiest video of all.
 They also coach little kids – who may not be saved – to interact with Jesus in their imagination.
-He falsely says that the Greek for heart also means imagination, and then twists it for his purposes.
+He falsely says that the Greek word for heart also means imagination, and then twists it for his purposes.
 Praying to Jesus would be fine, but not imagining his response.
 Saying otherwise is really bad for adults and even worse for kids.

-They teach kids how to prophecy?!
+They teach kids how to prophesy?!
 (2:25 mark) They claim you have to learn how to hear his voice.
 That is transparently false.
 Either God is talking or He’s not.
 If He is talking you cannot miss it.
 If He isn’t there is nothing to hear.

 The church thought it was cute that the kids were practicing raising the dead.
 They claim to take kids on visits to Heaven on a regular basis.
 Their “proof” was that kids separately shared the same vision – as if Satan couldn’t plant that vision in the minds of unbelievers or that the “tour guide” didn’t plant a similar vision.
 This leaves kids wide open to demonic influences.
 This is Satanic and child abuse.

 She claims to teach the prophetic, but if it is an authentic gift then you don’t need to teach it.
 And perhaps these phonies could give their “prophetic” messages before disasters happen — to prevent them! — and not afterwards.

 Again, they take their youth to Heaven, and apparently the adults get to go as well.
 Just your average field trip, eh?
 “Angels are out of a job . . . angels are being assigned to you . . .”
 Who believes this?